 All sales of tobacco and tobacco products are taxable and require special licensing.
 For more information, see the Tax Department Web page Cigarette and tobacco products tax.

-Water-white kerosene that is sold in containers of 20 gallons or less that will be used for home heating is not subject to New York State sales tax, but is taxable in some counties, cities, and school districts at the local sales tax rate.
+Water-white kerosene that is sold in containers of 20 gallons or less that will be used for home heating is not subject to New York State sales tax, but is taxable in some counties and cities at the local sales tax rate.

 If you sell water-white kerosene at your convenience store, give Form FT-1020, Exemption Certificate for Certain Taxes Imposed on Diesel Motor Fuel and Propane, to your supplier so that you do not pay certain taxes at the time of purchase.